-- Pressure cook water and or for a few minutes and let the pressure release naturally.
+- Pressure cook water and lemon juice or vinegar for a few minutes and let the pressure release naturally.

-- Soak the sealing ring in hot water dissolved with a .
+- Soak the sealing ring in hot water dissolved with a denture cleaner tablet.

 20. There are so many different terms used in Instant Pot recipes!
 NPR, QR, NPR 10, IP….
 What do they mean?